Random-Coder-Dude/Obsidian-Vault/1000 - Science/1100 - Chemistry/1110 - Chemistry the Central Science/6 - Electronic Structure of Atoms/Bonus - Study Guide.md

 Scientists were looking to explain why bombarding a metal with light sometimes released electrons from the metal.
 It was an inequality where the metal would only release electrons if the frequency of the light was greater or lower than a value.

 ## Planck's Constant
 Eventually Planck solved both of these problems by saying energy is quantized and calculating the smallest "steps" energy.
-He then created a simple equation$$E=h\nu$$
+He then created a simple equation
+$$E=h\nu$$

 Where $h$ is Planck's constant.
 This law in conjunction with the relation between wavelength and frequency can be used to solve questions.

 ## Example (6.21)